 | Monthly savings (on €4,000 gross) | €800-1,000 | €400-600 | +€400 |

-The Deutschlandticket at €63/month means transport costs are identical.
-The big difference is rent — and Leipzig's rent is the reason people are moving here from Berlin.
+The Deutschlandticket at €63/month makes transport identical.
+The gap is rent, and Leipzig's rent is why people are leaving Berlin for it.

 | Gross Monthly | Net Monthly | After Expenses | Monthly Savings |